 - Support at the state level for both homogeneous and dasymetric state data, with dasymetric data now serving as the default for analysis

 - Alignment with the Benefit Cost Analysis (BCA) tool (pushed from Task 2)

 - Repair of four major defects in block-level aggregation in the Flood and Hurricane models

-Hazus-MH operates on Esri’s ArcGIS product.
-Click on the "Hazus-MH Application" link below to download the software.
+Domestic and international users may select the "Hazus-MH Application" link below to download the software.
+As an alternative, you may opt to manage the download and select the items you wish to obtain.
 Internet Explorer and Mozilla Firefox web browsers are recommended to perform the download.
 Google Chrome is not supported.
-The latest version of Hazus-MH (3.0), must be installed with ArcGIS 10.2.2
+Hazus-MH 3.0 must be installed with ArcGIS 10.2.2.

-International users may download the Hazus-MH 3.0 software, but not the U.S. state or territory datasets.
-International users who require technical assistance downloading the software may email the FEMA Map Information eXchange (FMIX) at FEMAMapSpecialist@riskmapcds.com.
+If you require assistance downloading the software, please email the FEMA Map Information eXchange (FMIX) at FEMAMapSpecialist@riskmapcds.com.

 - Learn more about Hazus software through a comprehensive list of Hazus Frequently Asked Questions (FAQ).